The Kormendy Relation in the First Billion Years: Evidence from $JWST$: Introduction

 Observations at higher redshift provide further insight into the assembly of spheroidal systems at earlier times. \citet{sachdeva_saha2018} discovered a population of bright, compact bulges (0.4 $<z$ $<$ 1.0) with high surface brightness and small radii, suggesting that at least some bulges assembled the bulk of their structure early in cosmic time.
 At $z \sim $ 1--2, massive ETGs are also observed to be more compact and centrally dense than their local counterparts \citep{longhetti_etal2007, damjanov_etal2009}.
 Their offsets from the local KR also show that passive luminosity fading alone is insufficient to connect them to low-$z$ counterparts and that substantial size growth is required to bridge the gap \citep[e.g.][]{Rettura_etal2010, van_der_Wel_etal2008,naab_etal2009,saracco_etal2014}.
 In addition to the above, the measured KR slope also depends on the observed wavelength \citep[e.g.][]{Tortorelli_etal2023} and sample-selection criteria \citep[e.g.][]{saracco_etal2010, Fagioli_etal2016, Tortorelli_etal2018}, highlighting the need for homogeneous analyses when assessing the evolution of the relation over cosmic time.
 Together, these results highlight that the KR may evolve with redshift, reflecting a possible variation in the relative importance of dissipative process, quenching, and subsequent size growth in the assembly of spheroidal systems.

-As highlighted above, the KR studies so far have been largely restricted to $z \sim $ 1--2 or so, primarily due to cosmological surface-brightness dimming, limited spatial resolution, and/or the limited coverage of rest-frame optical/near-infrared band imaging at higher redshifts.
-The advent of \textit{JWST} has transformed this situation with its unprecedented sensitivity and resolution by enabling the detection and structural assessment of compact systems up to $z \sim 10$ in rest-frame optical wavelengths \citep[e.g.][hereafter BS25]{borgohain_saha2025}.
+As highlighted above, studies of the KR at high redshifts have so far been largely restricted up to $z \sim $ 1--2, primarily due to cosmological surface-brightness dimming, limited spatial resolution, and/or the limited coverage of rest-frame optical/near-infrared band imaging at higher redshifts.
+The advent of \textit{JWST} has transformed this situation with its unprecedented sensitivity and resolution at infrared wavelengths by enabling the detection and structural assessment of compact structures up to $z \sim 11$ in rest-frame optical wavelengths \citep[e.g.][]{ferreira-etal2023, kartaltepe-etal2023, huertas-company-etal2024, baker-etal2025, fujimoto-etal2025, borgohain_saha2025}.
 This opens, for the first time, the possibility of testing whether the earliest spheroids during the Cosmic Dawn already adhered to a scaling relation such as the KR.
 This will provide a powerful probe to assess the balance between dissipative collapse, secular evolution, and hierarchical growth, and help identify the progenitors of compact, quiescent galaxies observed at later epochs.

-In this work, we investigate the Kormendy relation for spheroidal systems at $z\ge$ 6 (restricting to galaxies in the first billion years) using rest-frame $B$-band measurements derived from deep \textit{JWST} observations of the Great Observatories Origins Deep Survey (GOODS) fields.
+In this work, we investigate the KR for spheroidal systems at $z\ge$ 6 (restricting to galaxies in the first billion years) using rest-frame $B$-band measurements derived from deep \textit{JWST} observations of the Great Observatories Origins Deep Survey (GOODS) fields.
 We use publicly available morphological catalog for other $JWST$ deep fields--CEERS, PRIMER–UDS, and PRIMER–COSMOS, from DAWN JWST Archive \citep[DJA,][]{genin_etal2025}.
 Throughout this paper, we adopt a flat $\Lambda$CDM cosmology with $H_{0}=70~\mathrm{km~s^{-1}~Mpc^{-1}}$, $\Omega_{m}=0.3$, and $\Omega_{\Lambda}=0.7$, and all magnitudes are in the AB system \citep{oke1974}.